Must-Read Magical Realism Books for Christmas

 After purchasing a watch on Christmas Eve, Ben wakes up the next morning to discover that it’s December 5th – but he’s back in his college dorm room in 2005.
 This was the very day that, fifteen years earlier, he first kissed Daphne.
 But what if he’d kissed Alice instead?
 Now he’ll have the chance to make that decision all over again.
 What if he chooses differently this time?

 Set during the holiday season, this book is like The Midnight Library meets A Christmas Carol.
 While it’s set at Christmas time, it’s more of a story of self-discovery.
-Like Scrooge, Ben gets to revisit and relive certain pivotal moments in his past, but this time, he can see the events from a different perspective.
+Like Scrooge, Ben gets to revisit pivotal moments in his past, but this time he can see them from a different perspective.

 Reviewers warn that Ben is not always a likable/sympathetic character, so skip this one if that’s a deal breaker for you.